 In addition to providing biographical data, participants will be asked to complete three questionnaires to be used in exploratory analyses.

-1) the 18-items version of the general Music Sophistication subscale from the Goldsmiths Music Sophistication Index (Müllensiefen et al., 2014), as computed in the Gold-MSI configurator (https://shiny.gold-msi.org/gmsiconfigurator).
+1) the 18-items version of the general Music Sophistication subscale from the Goldsmiths Music Sophistication Index (Müllensiefen et al., 2014), as computed with the Gold-MSI configurator (https://shiny.gold-msi.org/gmsiconfigurator).

 2) the Ten-Item Personality Inventory (TIPI), which is a short self-report measure of the Big-Five personality domains (Gosling et al., 2003), in the German version (Muck et al., 2007).
 Each of the five personality dimensions – Extraversion, Agreeableness, Conscientiousness, Emotional stability (or Neuroticism) and Openness to new experiences – is measured by two items, selected from the high and low poles of each domain.
 Each question presents two central descriptors, and participants to rate on a scale from 1 (disagree strongly) to 7 (agree strongly) how much those two traits apply to them.